UNICEF and the Sustainable Development Goals

 Ensure access to affordable, reliable, sustainable and modern energy for all.

-UNICEF works with partners to support sustainable energy – providing solar lighting for schools, solar pumps in communities vulnerable to droughts and floods, and other off-grid energy solutions that improve children’s learning and health.
+UNICEF works with partners to support sustainable energy solutions that improve children’s health and development.

 Implementing SDG 7?
 Learn how to start.